-This Master Class Bangkok photography workshop tour with James Nachtwey, one of the greatest and most important reportage photographers of our time, is based on Bangkok’s diversity.
-James Nachtwey and Better Moments want to give you the opportunity to discover the turbulent city with your camera, to see behind the curtain and get to its very core.
+This Master Class Bangkok photography workshop tour with James Nachtwey, the greatest and most important reportage photographer of our time, is based on Bangkok’s diversity.
+James Nachtwey and Better Moments want to allow you to discover the turbulent city with your camera, to see behind the curtain and get to its very core.

 James Nachtwey is an American photojournalist and war photographer.
 He has been awarded the Overseas Press Club’s Robert Capa Gold Medal five times and two World Press Photo awards.

 Nachtwey has devoted himself to documenting wars, conflicts, and critical social issues.
 He has worked on extensive photographic essays all around the world.

 Nachtwey has been a contract photographer with Time magazine since 1984.
 James was a member of Magnum from 1986 until 2001 and one of the founders of VII and a member from 2001 until 2008.
 He has had solo exhibitions in New York, Paris, Rome, and around the world.

 We recommend you to arrive one day earlier to get over your jetlag and adjust to the local climate and get the first feeling of the country.
 If you arrive a day earlier, you can use the day to relax or explore Bangkok, the capital of Thailand.
 If you wish, Better Moments can help you with booking a hotel and local excursions.

 The workshop starts today at 18:00.
 You will meet workshop leader James Nachtwey and the other guests for a tasteful welcome dinner.
 Afterwards, you will be introduced to our local photo guides, and James will hold a presentation about Bangkok and explain more about the coming days and the workshop in general.
 You will learn about the tasks James wants the groups to solve during the workshop, and which tools and working methods he recommends using.